YaredBM/ChessGame/README.md

 - # Game Mode Selection:
   - 1 vs 1: Two players compete on the same device.
-  - 1 vs AI: A single player faces an AI opponent.
   - Modes are represented with buttons or icons.

 - # Style Customization: